PhD Application and Curriculum

 F701 Research in Physiology; at least 8 cr per semester until 90 hours reached

-After 90 credit hours reached, student may enroll in G901 (Advanced Research; no more than 6 times)
+After 90 credit hours reached, student may enroll in G901 (Advanced Research; cannot enroll more than 6 times in this course)

 TOTAL COURSE CREDITS: 30